AwalaApp/specs/rs002-pki.md

 Gateways MUST include all their active PDDs in their [_Cargo Collection Authorizations_](rs000-core.md#cca), and they MUST enforce PDDs for as long as they are active.

-Relaying gateways MAY cache PDDs until they expire in order to refuse future parcels whose PDA has been revoked.
+Public gateways MAY cache PDDs until they expire in order to refuse future parcels whose PDA has been revoked.

 ### Gateway Certificate Revocation (GCR)